nevanscott/uxui0120/_projects/wellness.md

 summary: |
   Interview potential customers to identify an opportunity to improve their well-being with a thoughtful mobile app.
 Remember: you are not your user.
 topics:
-  - prototyping
+  - Prototyping
-  - double-diamond
+  - Double Diamond
-  - testing
+  - Testing
-  - portfolio
+  - Portfolio
-  - writing
+  - Writing
-  - interview
+  - Interview
-  - survey
+  - Survey
-  - usability
+  - Usability
 ---